 Inspiration, ideas, discovery, limitless potential, free spirit

-The Ten of Staves shows an old wizard carrying a large bundle of staves towards a small town only a short distance away.
-The burden looks large, he is weighed down by the heavy load he is carrying, but he knows he is almost at his destination and will soon be able to release the heavy weight he is bearing.
-It appears to be a very useful delivery to what looks like a castle or palace for the arcane.
+The Ten of Staves shows a wizard carrying a large bundle of staves towards a magical fortress only a short distance away, yet in a challenging location.
+The burden he carries looks large, he is weighed down by the heavy load he is carrying, but he knows he is almost at his destination and will soon be able to release the heavy weight he is bearing.
+It appears to be a very useful delivery, something that will benefit others greatly if he can accomplish this task.

 Ten of Wands